-An estimated 33% of adults aged 30 to 79 are living with hypertension worldwide.
-Between the years 1990 and 2019 the global prevalence remained steady only increasing from 32% to 33%.
-However the number of adults aged 30 to 79 living with hypertension has doubled from 650 million in 1990 to 1.3 billion in 2019.
-This increase is largely due to population growth and a shift in age demographics with older groups accounting for a larger proportion of the total population whereby the rate of hypertension increases with age.
+An estimated 33% of adults aged 30 to 79 worldwide are living with hypertension.
+Between the years 1990 to 2019 the global prevalence remained steady only increasing from 32% to 33% however the total number of adults globally is increasing.
+The number of adults aged 30 to 79 living with hypertension has doubled from 650 million in 1990 to 1.3 billion in 2019.
+This increase is due to population growth and a shift in age demographics with older groups accounting for a larger proportion of the total population whereby the rate of hypertension increases with age.